-My year started out with art – a carryover from a project I started in late 2014… my St. Jude sculpture, that I created for the Las Vegas chapter of St. Jude Children’s Research Hospital.
+My year started out with art – a carryover from a project I started in late 2014… my St. Jude sculpture, which I created for the Las Vegas chapter of St. Jude Children’s Research Hospital.
 I titled her “The Things We Do For Love“.
-It seemed like such an obvious choice for me.
-Mostly because LOVE is what St. Jude does and is all about.
+It seemed like such an obvious choice for me, mostly because LOVE is what St. Jude does and is all about.

-Throughout 2015, my St. Jude sculpture was proudly displayed at a few locations around Las Vegas, including Lamborghini Las Vegas, Audi of Henderson, Underground Revolution and is currently on display at Siena Italian Authentic Trattoria.
+Throughout 2015, my St. Jude sculpture was proudly displayed at a few locations around Las Vegas, including Lamborghini Las Vegas, Audi of Henderson, and Underground Revolution, and is currently on display at Siena Italian Authentic Trattoria.
 Thank you all for your generosity is hosting my sculpture.

 You don’t have to look far to see artist Beti Kristof in a lot of my posts.
-We’ve both created and traveled this year as a couple and I got to tell ya, she is a huge “highlight” of my year, and I hope many years to come.
-So, much of this year I celebrated with her.
-We wrote a screenplay together, we created art together, did events and charities together, and we danced.
+We’ve both created and traveled this year as a couple, and I have to tell ya, she is a huge “highlight” of my year, and I hope for many years to come.
+So, for much of this year, I celebrated with her.
+We wrote a screenplay, created art, did events and charities together, and danced.
 But I digress.
 Some of the fun events we did this year were the LA ART SHOW, the SEXXY SHOW,